Planning rules for basement extensions

-Featured image – Design by Neil, architect from Islington, London.
-Click here to see more and shortlist him for your home project.
+Featured image – Design by Tessa, architect on Design for Me.
+Click here to see more and shortlist her for your home project.

 Councils will have their own design guidance for basements as an SPD (Supplementary Planning Document).
 It’s really worth scrutinising this document early on, prior to the design phase.

 Rules on light wells for basement extensions

 Light wells are a common feature for basement extensions, allowing natural light and ventilation to the space, necessary for a habitable room like a bedroom or study.

 If you’re proposing a new light well or extending an existing one, you will need planning permission.
 Light wells and other interventions visible from the street will be of particular interest in the planning process.

 If you can, it would be preferable to locate the light well to the rear or side of the house as there will be more design flexibility in terms of appearance, railings and size.
 Light wells to the front will be subject to a particular set of design rules where size will need to be minimised and it may instead be necessary to opt for a skylight or grilles.

 A good landscaping design can really help minimise/soften the impact of a light well.